What is a CIS contractor (subcontractor)?

 Registration

-All contractors are obliged to register with HMRC for the CIS; subcontractors that do not wish to have deductions made from their payments at a higher rate of deduction (30% rather than 20%) should also register for the scheme with HMRC.
+All contractors must register with HM Revenue and Customs (HMRC) for the CIS; subcontractors that don’t wish to have higher-rate deductions made from their payments (at 30% rather than 20%) should also register with HMRC for the scheme.

-After registration, HMRC will provide the details that contractors and subcontractors will need to use when they deal with payments and apply for CIS refunds.
-See more about registering for the scheme.
+After registration, HMRC provides contractors and subcontractors with the details about how to manage payments and apply for CIS refunds.
+For more, see registering for the scheme.

 Applying for gross payment status

-Subcontractors can apply for gross payment status, so there are no deductions taken from their payments, but there are certain qualifying conditions.
+Subcontractors can apply for gross payment status, whereby no deductions will be taken from their payments, but there are certain qualifying conditions.
 See how to apply to be registered for gross payment.

 What can I claim back through CIS?

-HMRC will then subtract any deductions made by the contractor and refund any tax that may have been overpaid.
-If you have underpaid tax, you will need to pay whatever you owe by 31 January.
+After subtracting contractor deductions, HMRC will refund any overpaid tax.
+If you have underpaid tax, you’ll need to pay whatever you owe by 31 January.

-For limited company contractors working under the CIS gross payment protocol, they need to complete a Corporation Tax return and declare all income.
+Limited company subcontractors and contractors working under the CIS gross payment protocol need to complete a corporation tax return and declare all income.
 Any CIS deductions made will be paid back through the company’s monthly payroll scheme.
-Before HMRC takes off the CIS deductions made via PAYE for tax and national insurance, the company must submit their full payment submission (FPS) and employer payment summary (EPS).
+Before HMRC makes CIS deductions for tax and NICs made via PAYE, the company must submit their full payment submission (FPS) and employer payment summary (EPS).

-If you’re both a subcontractor and a contractor, you need to register for the CIS in both roles.
-Note that overseas-based subcontractors that carry out construction work in the UK must also register.
+If you’re both a limited company subcontractor and a contractor, you need to register for the CIS in both roles.
+Note that overseas-based subcontractors carrying out construction work in the UK must also register.

-As a CIS contractor or subcontractor working as a sole trader or through a partnership, providing you are registered for the CIS with HMRC and have a Unique Taxpayer Reference number under self-assessment, you can claim back any overpaid NICs and tax and claim for expenses (providing they are wholly and exclusively related to running your business) on your self-assessment tax return.
+As a CIS contractor or subcontractor working as a sole trader or through a partnership, providing you are registered for the CIS with HMRC and have a Unique Taxpayer Reference (UTR) under self-assessment, you can reclaim overpaid NICs and tax and expenses (providing they ‘wholly and exclusively’ relate to running your business) on your self-assessment tax return.

 The most common forms of allowable expenses are:

-Vehicle expenses: provided that the purchase of a vehicle is exclusively for business use, you can claim tax back on the purchase (as a capital expense) and for things such as fuel, insurance and road tax.
+Vehicle expenses: Providing the vehicle is exclusively for business use, you can reclaim tax on the purchase (as a capital expense) and for fuel, maintenance, insurance, and road tax.

-Plant, tools, equipment and work clothes: the purchase or replacement of tools, protective clothes and other work-related equipment can be claimed as an expense.
+Plant, tools, equipment, and work clothes: Purchases or replacements of tools, protective clothes, and other work-related equipment are allowable expenses.

-General company running costs: relevant public liability insurance, trades union fees, and home-office costs are legitimate tax-deductible expenses.
+General company running costs: Relevant public or tax liability insurance, trade union fees, and home-office costs are legitimate tax-deductible expenses.

 What items are NOT allowable CIS expenses?

-Only allowable expenses must be included on your CIS tax return.
-The items normally NOT classed by HMRC as allowable expenses are:
+Only allowable expenses should be included on your CIS tax return.
+Items NOT normally classified as allowable expenses by HMRC are:

-- Rent or mortgage payments for your personal residence;
+- Rent or mortgage repayments for your personal residence;

-- Own salary, national insurance contributions, pension, and any other fees for services or work carried out unless “wholly and exclusively” for business purposes;
+- Own salary, NICs, pension, and any other fees for services or work carried out unless ‘wholly and exclusively’ for business purposes;

-- Legal fees in relation to fines issued for offences or tax disagreements or any legal element related to the purchase of plant machinery or property;
+- Legal fees in relation to fines for offences, tax liability, or any legal element related to the purchase of plant machinery or property;

-- Personal travel, journeys related to commuting between home and workplace, purchase of vehicles not related wholly and exclusively to work;
+- Personal travel, journeys related to commuting between home and permanent workplace, and purchase of vehicles not related wholly and exclusively to work;

-- Hardware purchases for office/admin (computer, phone, etc.) must be apportioned between business and private use if any portion of them is for private use;
+- Hardware purchases for office/admin (computer, phone, etc.), apportioned between private/business use if dual use;

-- Unless specifically business-related, loan, overdraft, or other financing repayments, any recoverable costs linked to insurance claims;
+- Unless specifically business-related, loans, overdrafts, or other financing repayments, any recoverable costs linked to insurance claims;

 - Initial expenses for the purchase of business premises;

-- Utilities must be apportioned between private and business use if dual use;
+- Utilities, apportioned between private/business use if dual use;

 - Hospitality, entertaining suppliers/customers/clients;